 Rocket Lawyer blends formation with real legal support.
 Attorneys are available by email, phone, or chat, typically responding within a business day to answer questions, review documents, or guide you through thorny issues as you operate.

 There’s also a large self-serve library of state-specific resources and legal documents, but the real value is quick access to human experts when something isn’t clear.
-That’s why we consider Rocket Lawyer one of the best online legal service options for small businesses.
+That’s why I consider Rocket Lawyer one of the best online legal service options for small businesses.

 Inc Authority – Best for Managing Your Business After Filing